The Carlmont varsity boys basketball team triumphed over the Woodside Priory Panthers 54-52 in a tight game on Nov. 21.

 As the second game of the season, the Scots have a long way to go and lots of time to slowly build chemistry with many new changes this season.Â

 “The goal for our team is to get them to gel.
-As a coach, I’m a part of that, and I need to gel with the team,” Shrup said.
+As a coach, I’m a part of that, and I need to gel with the team,” said John Shrup, the head coach.

 Shrup aims to make it to Central Coast Section just like last year, but hopes to go all the way to the state tournament.
 He also wants to win the league and he plans to do that by slowly bringing the team together, building chemistry, and executing things discussed and worked on in practice.